As a new generation enters the workforce, many employers are adapting the way they attract and retain staff.

 Benefits of flexible working for employees

 Less stress: Commuting is generally thought of as one of the most stressful daily events of people’s lives.
 From relentless traffic to jam-packed trains it’s no wonder employees embrace the opportunity to eliminate this from their life.
 Apart from being an inconvenience, if left unaddressed stress can fester into other mental health issues.
-So offering flexible working hours gives staff members the option to manage their time effectively which reduces stress.
+Offering flexible working hours gives staff members the option to manage their time effectively which reduces stress.

 Job satisfaction: Giving your employees the freedom to manage their time and tasks increases their confidence and sense of ownership over projects.